SpecFlowOSS/SpecFlow/docs/Extend/Plugins.md

 The sample targets file is [here](https://github.com/techtalk/SpecFlow-Examples/blob/master/Plugins/GeneratorOnlyPlugin/GeneratorPlugin/build/SpecFlow.SamplePlugin.targets).

 We have to add a different assembly to the ItemGroup depending on the MSBuild version in use (.NET Full Framework or .NET Core).
-Because the `$(MSBuildRuntimeType)` property is only availabe in imported `target` files, we have to work out the path to the assembly here.
+Because the `$(MSBuildRuntimeType)` property is only available in imported `target` files, we have to work out the path to the assembly here.

 ``` xml
 <PropertyGroup>